-Variable pay will also be subjected to clawback if a trigger event arises.
-This means the pre-tax value of the annual incentive received will be repaid and LTIs which are subjected to the holding period will be forfeited.
-If LTIs are not subjected to a holding period, the pre-tax value of the LTI on vesting will be repaid.
+Variable pay will also be subjected to clawback if a trigger event arises within a period of three years following payment (in the case of an STI) or settlement in shares (in the case of the LTIs).
+This means the pre-tax value of the STI will be repaid and LTIs which are subjected to the holding period will be forfeited.
+If LTIs are not subjected to a holding period, or in instances where the holding period has expired, the pre-tax value of the LTI on vesting will be repaid.

-9. SERVICE AGREEMENTS FOR EXECUTIVES
+SERVICE AGREEMENTS FOR EXECUTIVES

 Executive directors have varying notice periods in terms of their employment contracts, ranging between a one-month to a six-month period.
 No employment agreements provide for any termination benefits, other than those required by law.

-Termination benefits are not paid, except in circumstances where it is in the company's interests to do so.
-The company does not pay sign-on or attraction awards.
+Termination benefits are not paid, except in circumstances where it is in the Company's interests to do so.
+The Company does not pay sign-on or attraction awards.

-10. NON-EXECUTIVE DIRECTORS' FEES
+9. NON-EXECUTIVE DIRECTORS' FEFS

-The Board, based on the recommendations of the Remco, determines the fees to NEDs for their service on the Board and Board committees.
+The Board based on the recommendations of the Remco determines the fees to NEDs for their service on the Board and Board committees.
 The fees for NEDs are to be market-related and commensurate with the time and effort required by the NEDs to undertake and perform their duties.
 The fee structure is evaluated on a regular basis based on independent non-executive fee surveys or benchmarking performed against the market for companies of a similar size in a similar sector.